 Community Based Programs

-Community-based programs work to enable families to build on their own strengths and capacities to promote the healthy development of children.
+Community based programs enable families to build on their own strengths and capacities to promote the healthy development of children.
 While these programs come in different forms, they have a common goal of increasing the level of family functioning and reducing involvement in the child protective services and juvenile justice systems.
-Programs are embedded in their communities and contribute to the community-building process.
-The programs were funded by the Division of Social Services to operate in communities that have high rates of child protective service reports and/or foster care placements.
+Programs are embedded in communities and contribute to the community building process.
+The programs are funded by the Division of Social Services to operate in communities that have high rates of child protective service reports and or foster care placements.

-Community based programs model a strengths-based approach in all program activities, including planning, governance, and administration.
-Each type of community-based program funded through the Division of Social Services is described below.
+Community-based programs model a strengths-based approach in all activities, including planning, governance and administration.
+Community-based programs funded through DHHS’ Division of Social Services are below.

 Intensive Family Preservation Services (IFPS)

-The IFPS model provides in-home crisis intervention services designed to help families at imminent risk of having a child removed from the home.
-These services help to maintain children safely in their homes (whenever possible) and prevent unnecessary separation of families.
+The IFPS model provides in-home crisis intervention services to help families at imminent risk of having a child or children removed from the home.
+These services help keep children safely in their homes (whenever possible) and prevent unnecessary separation of families.
 This model is characterized by very small caseloads for workers, short duration of services (six weeks), 24-hour availability of staff, and the provision of services primarily in the child's home or in another environment.
 Services can include assessment, counseling, skills training, referral, advocacy, case management and follow-up.

 Family Preservation Services (FPS)

-Family Preservation Services are interventions that target at-risk families who are at high risk (although not at imminent risk) of placement out of the home.
-These services are provided for a maximum of 6 months, and have varying degrees of intensity depending on the needs of the family.
-Specific services offered during FPS are individual and family therapy, crisis intervention, emergency financial assistance, case management, mentoring, and client advocacy.
-As with IFPS, Family Preservation services are marked by 24-hour availability of staff, the provision of services primarily in the child's home, and a goal of maintaining a safe and intact family unit.
+Family Preservation Services are interventions that target at-risk families who are at high risk (although not at imminent risk) of having a child or children placed out of the home.
+These services are provided for a maximum of six months, and vary in intensity depending on the needs of the family.
+Services offered during FPS are individual and family therapy, crisis intervention, emergency financial assistance, case management, mentoring, and client advocacy.
+As with IFPS, Family Preservation Services are marked by 24-hour availability of staff, the provision of services primarily in the child's home, and the goal of maintaining a safe and intact family unit.

-Family Reunification services are intended to help families re-integrate children into their home after they have been placed into foster care or other types of out-of-home placement.
-Reunification services typically begin while the child is still living out of the home, with the family reunification worker assisting the family in creating a safe and successful transition back to the home.
-Services continue after the child returns home, with workers providing individual and family therapy, case management, and client advocacy to help support the reunification.
+Family Reunification Services are intended to help families re-integrate children into their home after they have been in foster care or other types of out-of-home placement.
+Reunification services typically begin while the child is still living out of the home, with a family reunification worker assisting the family in creating a safe and successful transition back to the home.
+Services continue after the child returns home, with workers providing individual and family therapy, case management and client advocacy to support the reunification.

-Family support and Family Resource Center programs are a conceptual approachto strengthening and empowering families and communities through evidence based programming so they can foster the most favorable development of all family members.
-The operating premise of family support program/Family Resource Programs is that if family and child quality of life is improved, the risk of abuse/neglect and foster care placement decreases.
-The Family Resource Centers are a community-based, centralized source for family support services that may be provided through on-site programming or home-based strategies.
+Family support and Family Resource Center programs are a conceptual approach to strengthening and empowering families and communities through evidence-based programming to foster favorable development of all family members.
+The operating premise of family support/Family Resource Center programs is that if the quality of life for the family and child is improved, the risk of abuse/neglect and foster care placement decreases.
+Family Resource Centers are a community-based, centralized source for family support services that may be provided through on-site programming or home-based strategies.
 Services established at FRCs are provided for all family members.

-Respite services provide temporary child-care assistance to parents or other caregivers.
+Respite services provide temporary child care assistance to parents or other caregivers.
 Services are usually short term (several hours to a couple of weeks) and target families with children with disabilities and/or special needs.
-By giving caregivers a relief from the stresses associated with providing care to a special needs child, respite services can help improve satisfaction with the parenting (including adoption and foster parenting) experience as well as enhancing the capacity to cope with stress.
+By giving caregivers a relief from the stresses associated with providing care to a child with special needs, respite services can help improve satisfaction with parenting (including adoptive and foster parenting) as well as enhance capacity to cope with stress.

 Family Violence Prevention and Services (FVP)

-FVP funding is provided for establishing, maintaining, and expanding programs and projects to prevent family violence and to provide immediate shelter and related assistance for victims of family violence and their dependents.
-All geographic areas of the state are provided funding.
-Special emphasis on serving the under-served is focused on services for Hispanic residents, elder abuse victims, violence prevention work with youth, accessibility and for outreach.
+FVP funding is provided for establishing, maintaining and expanding programs and projects to prevent family violence and to provide immediate shelter and related assistance for victims of family violence and their dependents.
+All areas of the state are provided funding.
+A special emphasis is placed on serving the under-served with services focused on Hispanic residents, elder abuse victims, violence prevention among youth, accessibility and outreach.